francoisferland/hbba_docker/README.md

 The script runs the container on the same network as the docker host, and relay the ROS_MASTER_URI content so the nodes know where to connect.

-To build locally, use the build_docker.sh script.
+If you need to build it locally (which is optional), use the build_docker.sh script.